Allocating Common-Value Goods: Optimal mechanism

 The following is the first main result of this paper.

 \begin{theorem} There exists a monotone threshold mechanism that is optimal. \end{theorem}

 Under any smooth distribution of private beliefs, an optimal mechanism exists within the class of monotone threshold mechanisms.
-Although the proof is somewhat involved, the key idea is relatively simple.
+Although the proof is somewhat involved, the idea is relatively simple and also useful in discussing the other results.
 Accordingly, the formal proof is deferred to the Appendix, where we establish a stronger statement, and we discuss the proof strategy in the following subsection.

 There is another generic property of the optimal mechanism.
+The optimal mechanism excludes low-belief types.

 \begin{proposition} Suppose $\text{supp } \mF = (0,1)$.
 Any optimal monotone threshold mechanism excludes a bottom type, i.e., there exists $\epsilon_{i}>0$ such that $x_{i}(s_{i},s_{-i})=0$ for all $s_{i}\leq \epsilon_{i}$.
 Consequently, efficient allocation is always suboptimal. \end{proposition}